 How can I avoid getting gonorrhea?

-There are many ways to prevent getting gonorrhea and it’s as easy as ABC.
+There are many ways to prevent getting gonorrhea.
+Practice safer sex:

 Learn more about the causes, risk factors, and treatment of gonorrhea:

-CDC (Centers for Disease Control and Prevention) fact sheet in English and in Spanish
+- CDC (Centers for Disease Control and Prevention) fact sheet (in Spanish)

 Testing and treatment